-> Everyone in college is trying to save money, so we understand wanting to find hostels that don’t cost an arm and a leg.
+Everyone in college is trying to save money — especially when studying abroad — so we understand wanting to find hostels that don’t cost an arm and a leg.
 But remember, cheaper is not always better!

-> Always read the reviews — many cheap hostels are dirty, with uncomfortable beds, grimy showers, and paper-thin pillows.
+Always read the reviews — many cheap hostels are dirty, with uncomfortable beds, grimy showers, and paper-thin pillows.
 Sometimes it’s worth it to pay an extra dollar or two for more comfortable digs — your body will be grateful.

 Though odd, we know, some hostels actually do not have lockers or safes (or charge you extra to use them).
 Especially when abroad, you will most definitely need a safe place to put your passport, student visa and cash (rather than running the risk of losing it when meandering the city).
 Find hostels that don’t force you to pay extra for security.